PrincipalSavano Capital Partners

 In addition to her role at Broadview Ventures, Maria contributes time as a grant reviewer for the National Science Foundation and is a Strategic Advisory Board Member for the RAD Biomed Accelerator in Tel Aviv, Israel.

-Vaughn Blake is the Founder and Managing Director of Autochrome Ventures and Autochrome Capital Management.
+Vaughn Blake is the founder and Managing Partner of Telescopic Ventures.

 InvestorEcosystem Integrity Fund

-Sasha Brown is an Investor at the Ecosystem Integrity Fund.
+Sasha Brown is a Principal at the Ecosystem Integrity Fund.
 Her responsibilities include investment due diligence, strategy development, deal sourcing, and portfolio company support.
 She assists with system and sector analysis, firm operations, and financial structuring.

 Prior to joining EIF, Sasha was a Principal at NewWorld Capital Group, where she co-led investments including SolarEdge Technologies, which had a successful IPO in 2015, and Astrum Solar, which was sold to Direct Energy.

-Sasha serves as Board Director at PosiGen Solar Solutions and a Board Observer at Opti RTC.
+Sasha serves as Board Director at T-Rex Group and PosiGen Solar Solutions and a Board Observer at Opti RTC.
 She received a BS in Environmental Engineering from Yale University and an MBA from the Yale School of Management.

 Managing DirectorEnergy Foundry